Fedora Finder finds Fedora - images, more to come?

 live-respinsdirectory don't match the expected release (number) or compose (date), fedfind will raise an exception instead of returning the

 Release is usually a Fedora release number, e.g. 27, 15 or 1.
-The only non-integer value that is accepted is 'Rawhide', for Rawhide nightly composes.
-These do not, properly speaking, have a definite release number associated with them: Rawhide is a perpetually rolling tree.
+The only non-integer values that are accepted are 'Rawhide', for Rawhide nightly composes, and 'ELN', for ELN composes.
+These do not, properly speaking, have a definite release number associated with them: they are perpetually rolling trees.
 The canonical versioning for Rawhide nightly composes is (Rawhide, '', YYYYMMDD, N) (where N is the respin number).
 Note that python-wikitcms uses almost the same versioning concept as fedfind, but Wikitcms 'validation events' for Rawhide nightly composes do have a release number: this is a property of the validation event, not of the compose.
 Thus there may be a Wikitcms validation event (24, Rawhide, 20151012, 1, 'Fedora') for the fedfind compose (Rawhide, '', 20151012, 1). fedfind and python-wikitcms both recognize this case and will attempt to convert each other's values for convenience.

 Milestone indicates the milestone or the type of nightly compose.
 Valid milestones for current releases are Beta, RC (or Final, which means the same), Branched, and Production.
 The Alpha milestone existed until Fedora 25, but Fedora 26 and later releases have no Alpha; no Alpha releases can be found any more, as the Fedora 25 and earlier Alphas are now removed. fedfind will accept Rawhide as a milestone and convert it to the release - so ('', Rawhide, YYYYMMDD, N, 'Fedora') is not exactly valid but will be handled by the CLI and the